hrbosker/hrbosker.github.io/content/authors/ronny-bujok/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - alumni
+  - Postdocs
 ---

-Ronny Bujok was a PhD student at the [Max Planck Institute for Psycholinguistics](https://www.mpi.nl) [MPI], Nijmegen, The Netherlands.
-His supervisors were [Prof. Antje S. Meyer](https://www.mpi.nl/people/meyer-antje) and [Dr. Hans Rutger Bosker]({{< ref "../admin" >}}).
-His project investigated how simple up-and-down hand gestures ('beat gestures') influence low-level speech perception.
+Ronny Bujok is a Postdoctoral Researcher at the Donders Center for Cognition [DCC], part of the [Donders Institute](https://www.ru.nl/donders/) at [Radboud University](https://www.ru.nl), Nijmegen, The Netherlands.
+He is a member of the **Speech Perception in Audiovisual Communication** [SPEAC] research group, funded by the ERC Starting Grant 'HearingHands' [101040276; PI: [Hans Rutger Bosker]({{< ref "../admin" >}})] that started in September 2022.
+He performed his [PhD research](https://hdl.handle.net/21.11116/0000-0011-FA96-A) at the Max Planck Institute for Psycholinguistics, investigating how simple up-and-down hand gestures ('beat gestures') influence low-level speech perception.
 After his PhD, he took up a postdoc position with [Dr. Lieke van Maastricht](https://www.ru.nl/personen/maastricht-l-van) at the Centre for Language Studies, Radboud University, Nijmegen.

-> Ronny's PhD defense took place on November 5, 2025.
-His thesis title is: "When the beat drops: How beat gesture alignment with speech affects word recognition".
-Read it [here](https://hdl.handle.net/21.11116/0000-0011-FA96-A)!
+After that, he started his current postdoc with the SPEAC group.
+Present research lines focus on individual differences in gesture-speech synchrony in production and perception.